China and India are in Frontline to Trust on AI Systems

 KPMG Australia and the University of Queensland conducted a survey; the data shows residents of China, India, South Africa, and Brazil are less critical about the continued implementation of AI systems.
 According to the reports, Indians trust in AI is 75 percent, 67 percent of Chinese, and 57 percent of South Africans would trust AI.
 The respondents of these countries claimed to trust AI mostly in healthcare and security.

-Trust in AI is Higher in Emerging Countries
+Trust in AI is Correlated with Perceived Understanding; both are higher in Emerging Countries than in High-Income Countries

 Latest News